 The total minimum credits for completing the B.Tech. programme in Chemical Engineering is 180 [68 + 112)].
-(The total number of credits can be within 175 to 180)

 MINIMUM CREDIT REQUIREMENT FOR THE VARIOUS COURSE CATEGORIES

 The structure of B.Tech. programmes shall have General Institute Requirements (GIR), Programme Core (PC), Elective Courses (PE, OE and MI) and Essential Programme Laboratory Requirements (ELR) are as follows: